lensfun/lensfun/tools/calibration_webserver/calibration.rst

 uploads are pre-processed.
 At the same time, a cronjob on this machine does some work two minutes after the hour, every hour.
 More on that later.

-You have to set up an ownCloud client.
+You have to set up an Nextcloud client.
 Moreover, you must have Hugin installed.
 Darktable or another Lensfun-using program is needed for calibration verification.
 Finally, Lensfun >= 0.3 is necessary.
 Contact `Torsten`_ if you have problems installing everything.
 Put the Lensfun